Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Projects/02-Custom-API-Project.md

 1. The API must have a discernible theme or **serve a distinct purpose**.
 See the [Examples](#Examples) for well-themed and purposed APIs.
 1. The final project must be **deployed and fully accessible** via the internet and **callable via any consumer**.
 1. The final project must be **fully documented**.
-1. The final project must
 1. Must **develop the API using a TDD approach** as discussed in class on [Day 9](../09-TDD/README.md).
+1. The syntax in the final project deliverable will **adhere to [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)**.

 ### Level Up - API + Skills (_Optional_)